hollepat/VirtualDoctor_/classification_model/README.md

 This repository contains three main parts:

-1. `analysis` package which should run different types of classification algorithms on the dataset and provide performance metrics for each of them
-2. `datasetGenerator` package which should generate a dataset from the given datasets and add more features to it
+1. `datasets` package containing dataset used in the project and other possible options (not used in the project), it also contains a notebook with data analysis and preprocessing
 3. `classifier` package which should provide one of the classification algorithms and use it to classify the data
 4. `preprocessing` package which should provide preprocessing methods for the dataset
-5. `EvaluatorService` package which should provide a REST API for the classifier
+5. `service` package which should provide a REST API for the classifier

 ## Dependencies